daniellauding/qasa-lovable/NOTION_HANDOVER_DOC.md

 - ❌ Don't use blue (that's Blocket's color)
 - ❌ Don't make it too formal or corporate
 - ❌ Don't forget mobile view
+- ❌ Don't use illustrated/cartoon avatars - use realistic person photos
+- ❌ Don't show people or animals in property images
+- ❌ Don't use grayish backgrounds for TenantCard components
+- ❌ Don't use custom bullet points - use CheckCircle icons instead
+- ❌ Don't mix different icon styles on the same button

 ---